 - 1. Evidence or history of clinically significant hematological, renal, endocrine, pulmonary, gastrointestinal, cardiovascular, hepatic, psychiatric, neurological, anaphylactic, ophthalmologic disorder (such as macular edema, uveitis, retinopathy), or allergic disease. - 2.
 Any condition possibly affecting drug absorption (eg, gastrectomy, cholecystectomy). - 3.
-Known immunodeficiency disorder, including positive serology for HIV, or a first degree relative with a hereditary immunodeficiency. - 4.
+Known immunodeficiency disorder, including positive serology for human immunodeficiency virus (HIV), or a first degree relative with a hereditary immunodeficiency. - 4.
 Infection with hepatitis B or hepatitis C viruses according to protocol specific testing algorithm history. - 5.
 Participants with any of the specified acute or chronic infections or infection history. - 6.
-History of febrile illness within 5 days prior to the first dose of study intervention.

-- 7. History of any lymphoproliferative disorder such as EBV related lymphoproliferative disorder, history of lymphoma, history of leukemia, or signs or symptoms suggestive of current lymphatic or lymphoid disease. - 8.
+History of febrile illness within 5 days prior to the first dose of study intervention. - 7.
+History of any lymphoproliferative disorder such as Epstein-Barr virus (EBV) related lymphoproliferative disorder, history of lymphoma, history of leukemia, or signs or symptoms suggestive of current lymphatic or lymphoid disease. - 8.
 Known present or a history of malignancy other than a successfully treated or excised nonmetastatic basal cell or squamous cell cancer of the skin or cervical carcinoma in situ. - 9.
-Evidence of untreated or inadequately treated active or latent Mycobacterium TB infection.
+Evidence of untreated or inadequately treated active or latent Mycobacterium tuberculosis (TB) infection.